mredig/Notes-to-Self/README.md

 ### load scripts
 Note that the scripts aren't necessary - they directly relate to topics covered in these notes, but aren't necessary to the notes themselves.
+Scripts can be found in the [assistant scripts](https://github.com/mredig/assistant_scripts) repository.

 How to get the submodules to load their repositories
 * `git submodule init`